 Does Congress Beat the Market?
 Part 1: Ziobrowski 2004

-Fortunately, this question (Congressional investment, not my wings) has spawned a number of academic studies.
+The question of whether legislators' investments outperform the market has spawned a number of academic studies.
 As the starting point for our own research, we’ve focused on four major studies of Congressional investment.
-Each of the studies has a different methodology, covers a different time period, and comes to a slightly different conclusion - so one of FinePrint’s first goals is to replicate them, but with better and more timely data.
+Each of the studies has a different methodology, covers a different time period, and comes to a slightly different conclusion - so FinePrint is replicating them, but with better and more-timely data.

-Here, Ziobrowski and his co-authors wanted to test whether Senators’ investments outperformed the market by separately analyzing the Senators’ purchases and their sales of exchange-listed stocks.
+The first study is Abnormal Returns from the Common Stock Investments of the U.S. Senate by Alan Ziobrowski.
+Here, Ziobrowski and his co-authors test whether Senators’ investments outperformed the market by separately analyzing their purchases and sales of exchange-listed stocks.
 Ziobrowski then built a portfolio of the purchased stocks and another of the sold stocks and measured each portfolio’s performance against that of academic stock market models that control for risk.

-The bottom line is the Senators’ beat the market with their purchases by ~11% per year, and the stocks they sold underperformed the market by 1% per year.
+The bottom line is that the Senators’ beat the market with their purchases by ~11% per year, and the stocks they sold underperformed the market by 1% per year.
 This study covered all reported Senatorial stock transactions from 1993 to 1998.
-Here’s an impressive graph from the paper tracing the relative performance of the two portfolios.
-Note how steep the red line gets after “Day 0” - which is the day it was purchased.
+Here’s a graphic from the paper tracing the relative performance of the two portfolios.
+Note how steep the red line gets after “Day 0,” i.e. the day it was purchased.

 On its face, Ziobrowski’s findings offer strong evidence that Senators did very well for themselves as investors.
 In fact, both this study and Ziobrowski’s follow-up (which covers the House of Representatives from 1985 to 2001) find evidence of Congressional outperformance.

 This paragraph from the conclusion summarizes their findings well:

 “...it seems clear that Senators have demonstrated a definite information advantage over other investors…”